Short Course Policy

 4 April 2007

-The HEQC delegated the responsibility for the accreditation of short learning programmes to higher education institutions themselves, provided that they have adequate systems in place to assure the quality of their short learning programmes.
+The HEQC intends to delegate the responsibility for the accreditation of short learning programmes to higher education institutions themselves, provided that they have adequate systems in place to assure the quality of their short learning programmes.